DarynOngera/ElixirServerCore/README.md

 - **Single-node deployments** — SQLite-backed durability on a VPS, edge device, or homelab server
 - **Learning OTP** — understand how job queues, workers, supervision trees, and retries are implemented

-## Why Not Phoenix + Oban?
+## Why ServCore?

-Phoenix and Oban are excellent tools and should be the default choice for many production systems.

-Elixir Server Core targets a different use case: standalone worker services where you don't need a full web application, database layer, or distributed job-processing platform.
+Phoenix and Oban are excellent tools for full web applications.
+ServCore targets a narrower use case: standalone worker services that need only HTTP endpoints, a durable job queue, worker supervision, retries, scheduling, and basic observability.

-If your service only needs:

-- HTTP endpoints
-- A durable job queue
-- Worker supervision
-- Retries and scheduling
-- Basic observability

-Then a smaller toolkit can be easier to understand, customize, and deploy.

-## The Problem

-Many background-processing services start with a simple requirement:

-> Accept work, queue it, process it, retry failures, and survive restarts.

-Achieving that often means assembling multiple libraries or adopting a larger framework than the problem requires.
+Instead of assembling multiple libraries or adopting a larger framework than the problem requires, ServCore gives you a single, minimal foundation:

-## The Solution

-Elixir Server Core provides the building blocks for specialized worker services:

 - **Bandit** for HTTP endpoints
 - **OTP supervision trees** for fault tolerance